iay/shibboleth-build-docker/README.md

 will be started inside the container, to which you can add identities from the container's local `.ssh/` directory.

-## amazoncorretto-17
+## amazoncorretto-11

-This is the same as `amazoncorretto-11` but providing Corretto 17 instead of Corretto 11.
-The next generation of Shibboleth Java products (specifically, v5 of the Identity Provider) will be built on this platform.
+This is the same as `amazoncorretto-17` but providing Corretto 11 instead of Corretto 17.
+The previous generation of Shibboleth Java products (specifically, v4 of the Identity Provider) was built on this platform.

-It is also used to perform Maven "site" builds for some projects for the Java 11 platform.
+Maven "site" builds for some projects for the Java
+11 platform must be built in an `amazoncorretto-17` container.
 These builds don't currently work under Java 11 distributions.

-For large projects, you may find that building the site takes a very long time inside a container.
-Refer to the [Performance](#performance) section below for an explanation and some tuning suggestions.

 ## openjdk-7-centos-7